 In the United States, timeshare owners average the age of 46 years old.
 With the average price of timeshares costing around $20,040, that means these mid-forty-year-olds have to have earned enough money to be able to allocate room in their budget for a timeshare.
 Around 25 percent of the time, these individuals are looking for a timeshare in Florida, too.
 The prospect of living in a warmer place near the water draws them into the idea of purchasing a timeshare.

-However, 85 percent of timeshare buyers are not satisfied once they have completed the purchasing process and the own a timeshare.
-There are a multitude of reasons timeshare owners cite for regretting their purchase.
+However, 85 percent of timeshare buyers are not satisfied once they have completed the purchasing process and own a timeshare.
+There is a multitude of reasons timeshare owners cite for regretting their purchase.
 They range from money issues, to fear, to confusion, to intimidation, to distrust.
 No matter what the reason, the second someone feels uncomfortable with a large purchase, they should reach out to a timeshare attorney to handle timeshare sales issues.

 Even if the issue is that maintenance fees are too high, a timeshare attorney can still help with this problem.
 It is actually a very common issue that comes in relation to individuals wanting to get out of a timeshare contract.
-In fact, around 66 percent of timeshare owners agree with maintenance fees issues.
+In fact, around 66 percent of timeshare owners agree with maintenance fee issues.
 In nearly half the cases cited in a 2016 survey, maintenance fees were actually the leading reason they turned to timeshare lawyers to handle their case.

-Whether you have already purchased a timeshare or you are still in the process of deciding to purchase a timeshare or not, always consult with timeshare attorney first to discuss your options.
+Whether you have already purchased a timeshare or you are still in the process of deciding to purchase a timeshare or not, always consult with a timeshare attorney first to discuss your options.
 They can help explain to you some of the concerns that come up with timeshare contracts and why it may not be easy to end your contract if you are dissatisfied with your timeshare in the long run.
 Have you ever bought a timeshare and successfully gotten out of your contract?
 Let us know about your experiences in the comments.